Concurrency

 Section titled “Use Case: Buffered Queue”Buffered channels act as bounded, thread-safe queues.
 Send multiple values, read them back in FIFO order:

-import { channel } from "std/channel"
+import { Channel } from "std/channel"

-println(channel.receive(queue)) // "first"println(channel.receive(queue)) // "second"println(channel.receive(queue)) // "third"
+println(queue.receive()); // "first"println(queue.receive()); // "second"println(queue.receive()); // "third"

-channel.close(queue)Channel API Reference
+queue.close();Channel API Reference

-Section titled “Channel API Reference”| Function | Description |
+Section titled “Channel API Reference”| Method | Description |

 |---|---|

-channel.new(size?) | Create a channel. size sets the buffer (default 0). |
+new Channel<T>(size?) | Create a channel. size sets the buffer (default 0). |

-channel.send(ch, value) | Send a value.
+ch.send(value) | Send a value.
 Blocks if the buffer is full. |

-channel.close(ch) | Close the channel.
+ch.close() | Close the channel.
 No more sends allowed. |

-channel.tryReceive(ch) | Non-blocking receive.
-Returns { value, ok }. |
+ch.tryReceive() | Non-blocking receive.
+Returns { value: T?, ok: bool }. |

-channel.trySend(ch, value) | Non-blocking send.
+ch.trySend(value) | Non-blocking send.
 Returns true if sent, false otherwise. |

 When to Use Channels vs Await